wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

       },
 ```

-Lastly, in the payload you’ll leave the type set to text like this **"type": "text"** and provide a message for your text like so **"text": "Help me!
+Lastly, in the payload, leave the type set to text like this **"type": "text"** and provide a message for your text like so **"text": "Help me!
 I need to watch Loki!"**.

 ```python
 "message": {